Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 **5. Determine Final Challenge CP**

 After considering ability strength, the Preliminary Challenge CP is finalized.
-This Final Challenge CP is then used in the Adjusted CP formula: `AdjustedCP = BaseCP + (ChallengeCP - AbilityCP)`.
+This Final Challenge CP is then used in the Adjusted CP formula: `Adjusted CP = Base CP + (Challenge CP - (Ability CP * Sign(Challenge CP))`.

 **Example Application**